Augustine98/AttendancePro/README.md

 # AttendancePro

-An Android app to monitor and manage your attendance in college, it has a neat GUI and added functionalaties such as reminders and notifications.
+An Android app to monitor and manage your attendance in college, it has a neat GUI and added functionalities such as reminders and notifications.

 /*
  * ----------------------------------------------------------------------------